-In 2014, Emily was given the position of co-Principal bassoon with the Royal Stockholm Philharmonic with whom she is a current member.
+In 2014, Emily was given the position of Co-Principal Bassoon with the Royal Stockholm Philharmonic with whom she is a current member.

 Emily won the position of Finalist in the International Gillet Fox Competition, 2010.
-She was awarded three consequetive prizes from MMSF (Martin Music Scholarship Fund), followed by a MMSF recital with players from the Philharmonia in 2007.
+She was awarded three consecutive prizes from MMSF (Martin Music Scholarship Fund), followed by a MMSF recital with players from the Philharmonia in 2007.
 Emily has been awarded various scholarships in Sweden, including the Kungliga Musikaliska Akademien scholarship, Ekmans Fonden scholarship and Ljungrenska Tävlingen.
-In 2011 Emily was awarded the prestigious Sten A Olssons Stiftelse för Kultur scholarship and most recently, in February 2015 the Prince Carl Gustaf young person's scholarship.
+In 2011 Emily was awarded the prestigious Sten A Olssons Stiftelse för Kultur scholarship and most recently, in February 2015 the Prince Carl Gustaf young person’s scholarship.

 A creative background has allowed Emily the freedom to expand boundaries within her playing.
 She has a passion for exploring the capacity of the bassoon’s place within improvisatory and experimental groups and creates her own music with electronics.